Effective: Aug 1, 2018.

 6.3 Applicable Twitter Master Services Agreement (https://legal.twitter.com/ads-terms/us.html) (https://legal.twitter.com/ads-terms/international.html) or other such Twitter Master Services Agreement referenced on an insertion order.

-6.4 Ads Policy Guidelines (https://business.twitter.com/en/help/ads-policies/introduction-to-twitter-ads/twitter-ads-policies.html), including the Policies for Conversion Tracking and Tailored Audiences (https://business.twitter.com/en/help/ads-policies/other-policy-requirements/policies-for-conversion-tracking-and-tailored-audiences.html)
+6.4 Ads Policy Guidelines (https://business.twitter.com/en/help/ads-policies/introduction-to-twitter-ads/twitter-ads-policies.html), including the Policies for Conversion Tracking and Custom Audiences (https://business.twitter.com/en/help/ads-policies/other-policy-requirements/policies-for-conversion-tracking-and-custom-audiences.html)

 6.5 Developer Agreement and Policy (https://developer.twitter.com/en/developer-terms/agreement-and-policy)